Financial Aid Tax Information

 Please be advised that if your FAFSA is selected for verification and you are not eligible to use the IRS data retrieval tool (or choose not to use the tool), then you will need to get a Tax Transcript from the IRS.
 We are no longer able to accept signed copies of federal tax returns from students and parents for FAFSA verification purposes.

-For more information please review our document: How to Get your Tax Transcript from the IRS.
+For more information please go to: https://www.irs.gov/Individuals/Get-Transcript.
 You must create an account, do not sign in as "Guest".

 Having trouble getting a Tax Transcript or using the IRS data retrieval process?